satyakonmsft/skype-docs/Skype/UCWA/derivedMessaging_ref.md

 ---
-title: derivedMessaging modality in a derivedConversation
+title: derivedMessaging reference
 ---
-# derivedMessaging
+# derivedMessaging reference

  _**Applies to:** Skype for Business 2015_